sqpat/RealDOOM/README.md

 The current release supports Shareware and commercial DOOM/DOOM2 as well as Ultimate DOOM.
 TNT and Plutonia are not currently supported.
 Custom wads are not currently supported.

-The current development focus is on bugfixing and ASM rewrites of most of the codebase to reduce memory usage.
+The current development focus is on bugfixing and ASM rewrites of the rest of the codebase to produce an entirely ASM application.

 ### Running RealDOOM

 RealDOOM is still in a pre-alpha state and so it does not cleanly support many hardware configurations yet.
-The easiest way to run it is to follow the instructions in the latest release notes.
+The easiest way to run it is to use EMM386 with a page frame set and the pageable conventional memory enabled.

 Performance on 32-bit PCs is similar to Vanilla DOOM, so performance should generally be okay on a 486 or Pentium.
 Slower machines might want to turn detail level to low or potato for faster framerates.